tprk77/experiments_in_ros2_rust_and_wasm/README.md

 but with a few twists.
 First, this project is using the newer ROS2, as opposed to the more battle-tested ROS1.
 Second, it's written in Rust.
 Rust is a systems programming language like C++, but it's not commonly used with ROS.
-Lastly, the publisher and subscriber are compiled to WebAssembly (WASM).
-They are executed in a non-web embedding of a WASM runtime.
+Lastly, the publisher and subscriber are compiled to WebAssembly (Wasm).
+They are executed in a non-web embedding of a Wasm runtime.

-This project attempts to combine ROS2, Rust, and WASM, to demonstrate the deployment of robotic WASM applications to a ROS2-enabled WASM runtime.
+This project attempts to combine ROS2, Rust, and Wasm, to demonstrate the deployment of robotic Wasm applications to a ROS2-enabled Wasm runtime.
 This is an _extremely_ early stage demo, with _unstable pre-alpha_ dependencies.
 I can't recommend using this in a production environment.
 But nevertheless, I think it's an interesting concept with great potential.

 ## Organization ##

-**ROS2 WASM App:** `ros2_wasm_app_rust` and `ros2_wasm_app_cpp`
+**ROS2 Wasm App:** `ros2_wasm_app_rust` and `ros2_wasm_app_cpp`

-**ROS2 WASM Host:** `ros2_ws/src/ros2_rust_wasm`
+**ROS2 Wasm Host:** `ros2_ws/src/ros2_rust_wasm`

 The project is basically split into two parts, the app and the host.
-The app is a program that is compiled to WASM.
-It is written against a specific simplified ROS2 WASM API, which the host then needs to provide during the execution of the app.
-The host is a native program embedding a non-web WASM runtime, and provides the simplified ROS2 WASM API to the app.
+The app is a program that is compiled to Wasm.
+It is written against a specific simplified ROS2 Wasm API, which the host then needs to provide during the execution of the app.
+The host is a native program embedding a non-web Wasm runtime, and provides the simplified ROS2 Wasm API to the app.
 Because the host is essentially a ROS node, it needs to be built as part of a ROS workspace.

 The project also has a few dependencies that are included as Git submodules: